dessn/Pippin/README.md

       - $PIPPIN_OUTPUT/GLOBAL/2_LCFIT/D_DESSIMBIAS5YRCC
 ```

-That is, we have one `LCFIT` task, but because we have three sims going into it and matching the mask, we can't point a single `EXTERNAL` task.
+That is, we have one `LCFIT` task, but because we have three sims going into it and matching the mask, we can't point to a single `EXTERNAL` task.
 Instead, we provide an external path for each sub-task, as defined in `EXTERNAL_DIRS`.
 The name of each external sub-task must exactly match the `LCFIT` task name, and the `SIM` sub-task name.
 For example, the path to the `DESSIMBIAS5YRIA_C11` lightcurve fits, must be `D_DESSIMBIAS5YRIA_C11`.

 Note that you still need to point to the right base file, because Pippin still wants those details.
 It won't be submitted anywhere though, just loaded in.